makewebbetter-com/get-a-quote/README.txt

 * Enable/Disable your quotation form fields
 * Enable/Disable service and quote status taxonomy
 * Add different statuses for your quotation
+* Choose what page to redirect users to after quote form submission

 ==  WHAT’S INCLUDED IN OUR GET A QUOTE FOR WORDPRESS PLUGIN ==